ngozinwogwugwu/ngozinwogwugwu.github.io/bookshelf.md

 permalink: /bookshelf/
 ---

 I'm fairly opinionated about books, and I love to talk about what I read.
 Here are some of the books I've read in the past decade, grouped by how much I enjoyed them.
-I'm always on the lookout for something new to read, so please [recommend me a book](recommend-me), if you know of anything you think I'd enjoy

 ### I'd recommend this, no questions asked
 - **The Book of Form and Emptiness** Ruth Ozeki